gmtsar/documentation/source/snaphu.rst

   --nproc <integer>               number of processors used in tile mode

-type snaphu -h for a complete list of options
+Note: type snaphu -h for a complete list of options

-Reference:
-Chen, C.W., & Zebker, H.A.
-(2002).
-Phase Unwrapping for Large SAR Interferograms: Statistical Segmentation and Generalized Network Models, IEEE Transactions on Geoscience and Remote Sensing, 40(8). https://doi.org/10.1109/TGRS.2002.802453

 Example
 -------